phoihos/vscode-git-commit-message-editor/README.md

 The issue suggestions are provided from your remote git hosting service.
 The issue items suggested are cached, and the caches will be cleared when the editor closed.

 Currently, you can use the git hosting service GitHub only.
-GitHub API allows for up to 60 requests (for fetching issues) per hour.
+Note that GitHub API allows for up to 60 requests (for fetching issues) per hour.
 If you'd like to get a higher GitHub API rate limit, you can authenticate with the GitHub authentication (built-in) extension.
 See [GitHub API Rate limiting](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) for more information.

 #### Commits completion